 - Students must appear for the GRE exam and score the required number of marks to be eligible for Canadian Universities, with each university having its own cutoff.

-- Students must have a good score in English proficiency examinations like IELTS, TOEFL.
+- Students must have good scores in English proficiency examinations like IELTS and TOEFL.
 Every university gives different weightage to these exams.

 - For part time jobs and internships in Canada, students must apply for a part-time work permit with the Canadian authorities.

 - Letters of recommendation, notable work done by students or any work experience will help students in cementing a place in their preferred University.